-The Board evaluates the status of the Group's corporate governance practices with a view to adopt and apply, where practicable, the Principles of Malaysian Code on Corporate Governance (the "Code").
-As such, the Board is fully committed to the maintenance of high standards of corporate governance in its quest to enhance shareholders' value.
+The Board evaluates the status of the Group's corporate governance practices with a view to adopt and apply, where practicable, the Principles of Malaysian Code on Corporate Governance (the "Code") respectively.
+As such, the Board is fully committed to the maintenance of high standards of corporate governance in its guest to enhance shareholders' value.

-The comprehensive Corporate Governance Report ("CG Report") is published on the Company's corporate website at www. polyglass.my.
+The comprehensive Corporate Governance Report ("CG Report") is published on the Company's corporate website at www.pgfcapital.com.my